MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### output_file

-a character string representing the output ‘.xdf’ file or an RxXdfData object.
+A character string representing the output ‘.xdf’ file or an RxXdfData object.
 If None, a data frame will be returned in memory.
 If a Spark compute context is being used, this argument may also be an RxHiveData,